 A latest research article published in European Clinical Nutrition’s journal by traditional healers agree that the immune system can be strengthened by consumption of Onion tea.

-Though there are various types of onion teas but what works for us is simple onion and ginger tea because of their complimentary taste.
+Though there are various types of onion teas but what works for us is simple onion or onion and ginger tea because of their complimentary taste.

 Mix them in a pot with green tea.
 Let it simmer for 2 to 4 minutes, according to the potency and taste you can manage.